FriendsOfTYPO3/frontend_editing/Documentation/Development/Workflow/Index.rst

 Publish
 -------

-To build the extension before a publish to TER use the following command to copy all necessary node_modules into Public/Resources folder (is a bundle of all add:resource commands) and compile the SASS:
+Use the following command to copy all necessary node_modules into Public/Resources folder and compile the SASS:
 ::

    npm run build:extension